josuku/checkout-orchestrator/README.md

 - Node Package Manager
 - Docker with Docker-Compose

+Implemented in NestJS and Angular to use the same language in front and back

 ## Running the app

 Install Docker Desktop if you do not have it.
 Run the following command on a terminal to start-up the system: